Tony Moran (DJ)

-Anthony "Tony" Moran is a DJ, record producer, remixer, singer and songwriter known for remixing popular songs.
+Anthony Moran (born December 2, 1964) is an American DJ, record producer, remixer, singer and songwriter known for remixing popular songs.
 In 2007, he hit number one on the U.S. Billboard Hot Dance Club Play chart twice with "Walk Away" featuring Kristine W and "Keep Your Body Working" featuring Martha Wash.
 Moran also has a total of seven number one hits on the Billboard Dance Club Songs music charts in the United States and he has recently had four number one Billboard chart hits in the years 2016 and 2017.

-As a remix producer, Moran has remixed work from top music artists including Michael Jackson, Madonna, George Michael, Mariah Carey, Whitney Houston, Cher, Selena Gomez and many others.
+As a remix producer, Moran has remixed work from top music artists including Michael Jackson, Madonna, George Michael, Mariah Carey, Whitney Houston, Cher, Selena Gomez, and others.

 In December 2016, Billboard ranked him as the 92nd-most successful dance artist of all-time.

 Early life, family and education

-Moran was raised in Brownsville, Brooklyn, New York City, New York.
+Moran was raised in Brownsville, Brooklyn, New York.
 He attended Brooklyn Technical High School.